IonicaBizau/statique/README.md

  - Updated docs
  - Simplified mime type setting
  - Fixed `stats` magic variable (bug)
  - Emit error events (the instance of Statique is an instance of `EventEmitter`).
-Now we can listening on errors using `server.on("error", foo)`.
+Now we can listening on errors using `server.on("serverError", foo)`.

 ## `0.4.0`
  - Support multiple instances